Customer Database Management Best Practices

 Consumer expectations have dramatically shifted in the past few years.
 Consumers now expect every experience they have with a brand to be tailored and personalized.
 In fact, 80% of consumers say that the experience a company provides is as important as its product or services.

 Why do some brands excel at making the most of their customer data and using it to create differentiated customer experiences?
-One of the major reasons is that they have achieved excellence in customer data management through the use of customer database software.
+One of the major reasons is that they have achieved excellence in customer data management through the use of a customer data platform or customer database software.

 Netflix, for instance, uses customer behavior data like completion rate, stop and start time and even pause, fast forward and rewind behavior to personalize content and create new features and experiences that have driven the rapid growth and deep loyalty of their existing customer base.